Mathematical Foundations

 - We do NOT know why the Holistic-Year is 333,888 years from first principles

-- We DO know that 333,888 is the only value that satisfies all six constraints below simultaneously
+- We DO know that 333,888 is the most likely candidate that satisfies all eight constraints below simultaneously

 The number was found empirically by modeling and iteration, not derived from fundamental physics.
 This is similar to how Kepler found his laws empirically before Newton explained them theoretically.

-The length of 333,888 years is the only value that satisfies all of the following:
+The length of 333,888 years fits the following constraints:

 | # | Constraint | What It Requires |